What No One Tells You About Happily Ever After.

 My grandfather used to tell the story of the moment he met my grandmother.
 He heard a voice say, "She will be your wife."
 And grandpa was no mystic.
 He was a Navy man through and through, all logic and reason.
 But to his dying day, he swore that voice was real.

-When I first locked eyes with my now-husband, I heard it too, clear as day: “This is the man you’re going to marry".
+When I first locked eyes with my now-husband, I heard it clear as day: “This is the man you’re going to marry".
 I’d never heard that voice before, not even with my first husband.

 But I had started living like the woman I wanted to become.
 Making decisions from that place, saying no faster, and firmly holding my boundaries.
-It’s what I now call weaponized daydreaming, the practice of embodying the life you claim you want until it stops feeling like make-believe.
+It’s what I call weaponized daydreaming, the practice of embodying the life you claim you want until it stops feeling like make-believe.

 And it worked.